 The Symbiotic Matorral installation is meant to raise awareness of the forgotten richness of the matorral submontano and its exceptional biodiversity among the schoolchildren of the metropolitan area of Monterrey.
 A two-year program of group visits from the public primaries of Monterrey led by members of the research team has recently started as part of a campaign for the promotion of environmental awareness.
 Unaware of the theoretical speculations, the children are offered elemental ecological information, introduced to a series of multisensorial observations, and led into a playful interaction with the sequence of installations to discover the biodiversity of the ecosystem and destabilize a conventional perspective over it.
 Prior and after the excursion, the children are interviewed with simple questions meant to mention basic notions environmental notions as well as the articulation of the ecological imaginary of the children.
 The preliminary results comparing the interviews before and after the excursion indicate a substantial trend towards the enhancement of both the rational understanding and emotional appreciation of the landscape.

-Short office name: Matorral Simbiótico / Pasini Garza Ramos Rosas
+Design: Matorral Simbiótico / Pasini Garza Ramos Rosas

 Role of the office in the project: design team